apache/paimon/docs/content/docs/engines/spark.md

 ## Create Temporary View

-If you don't want to use Table Store Catalog.
-The CREATE TEMPORARY VIEW command is used to create a Spark mapping table on top of an existing Table Store table.
+Use the `CREATE TEMPORARY VIEW` command to create a Spark mapping table if you don't want to use Table Store Catalog. is used to create a Spark mapping table on top of an existing Table Store table.

 ```sql